2025 British Open: Round three (last 32)

 The reigning World Champion Zhao Xintong (pictured in 2016) lost 2–4 to John Higgins in the last 32, despite making two century breaks of 133 and 135.

 Higgins, who had stated during the 2025 Wuhan Open that he was struggling for motivation that season, made breaks of 76, 82, and 55 as he defeated Zhao 4–2.
 Zhao made centuries of 133 and 135 in the two frames he won.
-Liam Davies made breaks of 123, 59, and 63 to beat David Lilley 4–2, while Mann defeated Antoni Kowalski by the same score.
+Liam Davies compiled breaks of 123, 59, and 63 to beat David Lilley 4–2, while Mann defeated Antoni Kowalski by the same score.
 Davies and Mann reached the last 16 of a ranking event for the second and fifth time respectively.
 Louis Heathcote made a century break of 105 as he advanced with a whitewash win over Zak Surety, and McGill made a highest break of 91 as he beat Oliver Lines 4–1.
 Barry Hawkins lost the first two frames against Jak Jones and also trailed 2–3 but recovered to win the match with an 88 break in the deciding frame.
 "I was terribly at the start of the match and felt jaded," Hawkins said afterwards."It was only in the last frame that I switched on and made a really good break, so I'm delighted to still be in the tournament."

-Facing Robertson, Murphy made breaks of 86 and 50 as he won the first two frames.
+Facing Robertson, Murphy produced breaks of 86 and 50 as he won the first two frames.
 Robertson took the third with a century of 100, but Murphy won frame four on the colours.
 In the fifth, Robertson missed the last red while on a break of 66, and Murphy recovered to win the frame on a for a 4–1 victory.
 Facing Joe O'Connor, the defending champion Selby won the first three frames.
 O'Connor recovered to force a deciding frame, but Selby won the decider to advance.
 Williams defeated Allen, also in a deciding frame.
 Ali Carter whitewashed Boiko, while Mertens advanced to the last 16 of a ranking event for the second time by whitewashing McGuigan.
 Xiao Guodong beat Zhang with a 62 break in the deciding frame.